 When a seller runs a vehicle GREEN-LIGHT, they are ensuring to prospective buyers that Mechanical, Electrical and Frame are all in proper functioning condition.
 For an arbitration issue, a single defect must have a repair cost in excess of $500.* ACV Green-Light is a “Ride, Drive, and Frame” policy.

 The buyer has 7 business days from the date of auction or 300 miles from listed in the auction (whichever occurs first) to bring a potential issue to the attention of ACV Auctions**.
 ACV Auctions will validate the issue and work with the seller and buyer to reach a resolution.
 The buyer may be required to provide additional photos or video, or bring the vehicle to a licensed third party repair facility to verify the existence or severity of an issue.
-If it is determined that the concern is arbitrable it will be the decision of the buyer to void the deal or request a price adjustment.
+ACV reserves the right to pay for parts and labor expenses associated with any arbitration claim related to bolt-on components before the deal can be unwound.
 Any and all responses or comments made by a seller in the condition report could be binding if determined that the vehicle was misrepresented within the listing.
 All vehicle condition disputes between buyer and seller must be facilitated by an ACV Auctions’ moderator and the ruling is final.

 *All costs are figured by ACV Auction at wholesale dealer cost, which implies used, remanufactured, and/or aftermarket parts as well as discounted labor rates.
 Price adjustments may be made by the seller up to the amount necessary to resolve a problem will be figured off wholesale dealer costs.